 We recognise this is above the fee ceiling of £5.30, but the current circumstances are exceptional.
-We want to be prepared for higher demand and significantly reduce waiting times for legacy cases in 2023-24; the higher fee will allow us to do both of those things.
-If demand assumptions are not realised, we will be able to reduce the age of cases determined in-year more quickly, and we would expect to reduce the total fee in 2024-25, subject to any other unexpected circumstances.
-Of the total pay budget for 2023-24, nearly 85% is budgeted for casework roles.
+We want to be prepared for higher demand and significantly reduce waiting times for legacy cases in 2023-24; the higher fee will allow us to do both of these things.